antofuller/configaformers/README.md

 ## Features on the way...
 1. Create more prebuilt blocks
 2. Improve attention offset helpers
+3. Efficient attention (Routing Transformer)
-3. Add more experiments
+4. Add more experiments
-4. Triton for speed-up
+5. Triton for speed-up